 You don’t need a subscription or paid account to listen — The Resistance Hub Podcast is free and available to everyone on Spotify.

 New episodes release every Monday, giving you a consistent, reliable source of insight to start your week.
-Each episode blends historical perspective, current events, and essential resistance theory.
-This will help you see the bigger picture behind the headlines and understand how events connect across regions and time.
+Each episode blends historical perspective, current events, and essential resistance theory to help you see the bigger picture behind the headlines and understand how events connect across regions and time.

 We also want your input.
-If there’s a topic, event, or historical case study you’d like us to explore, send us your suggestions.
-You can do this through Spotify’s built-in feedback tools or by contacting us directly.
+If there’s a topic, event, or historical case study you’d like us to explore, send us your suggestions through Spotify’s built-in feedback tools or by contacting us directly.
 Your ideas help shape the conversations we deliver and ensure we address subjects important to you.

 What to Expect in Our First Ten Episodes

 Our launch lineup is designed to give listeners a deep, accessible foundation in the forces that shape modern resistance and irregular warfare.
-Each episode stands alone.
-However, they build toward a larger understanding of the tactics, strategies, and historical precedents that matter today.
+Each episode stands alone, but together they build toward a larger understanding of the tactics, strategies, and historical precedents that matter today.

 Whether you’re starting with theory, historical examples, or present-day events, these first ten episodes create an interconnected foundation.
-Each links to supporting articles and source materials so you can go deeper.
+Each links to supporting articles and source materials on The Resistance Hub so you can go deeper.